DataScience-Proj-MH/NFL_Success/README.md

 ## Code and Resources Used
 **Python Version:** 3.5
-**Packages:** pandas, numpy, sklearn, matplotlib, seaborn, selenium, beautifulsoup
+\n**Packages:** pandas, numpy, sklearn, matplotlib, seaborn, selenium, beautifulsoup

 ## Web Scraping
 By navigating to data/collecting_data you will find the web scrapers we used in order to collect 65 features from profootballreference.com.
 The features we scraped that included college statistics were: